AI assistant — not human

 EPC Group has developed a proven Copilot governance framework that addresses all of these risks through a structured 7-layer model.
 This framework has been deployed in healthcare systems, financial institutions, federal agencies, and Fortune 500 enterprises.
 The playbook you are reading provides the complete methodology.

-EPC Group's comprehensive copilot governance framework organizes enterprise controls into 7 interdependent layers.
-Each layer addresses a distinct governance concern, and all 7 must be operational for a complete copilot governance strategy.
+EPC Group's copilot governance framework has 7 interdependent layers.
+Each layer addresses a specific governance issue.
+For a complete copilot governance strategy, all 7 layers must be active.

 Audit and remediate Microsoft 365 permissions before enabling Copilot.
 This is the foundation — Copilot can only access what users can access, so overshared permissions become overshared AI responses.